 # Specify a node to connect to in an existing cluster JOIN=172.28.128.3 # Specify a list of nodes to attempt to connect to, in left-to-right order JOIN=172.28.128.3,172.28.128.9,172.28.128.15 # Specify both the discovery service and IP addresses, tried left-to-right JOIN=d53e9fae-7436-4185-82ea-c0446a52e2cd,172.28.128.3,172.28.128.9

 JOIN command line argument is always required, even in clusters with only

 JOIN variable will result in a non-functional cluster.
 This

 is to prevent non-obvious split-brain scenarios in multi-node clusters, where

 JOIN was mistakenly omitted.

-# Create a one-node cluster JOIN=$ADVERTISE_IP
+# Create a one-node cluster; note that replicas are unavailable.
+JOIN=$ADVERTISE_IP